Usage

 *.cs merge=mergiraf

 This is the complete list of all supported formats - you can of course keep only the ones you need.
-You can also obtain this list by running mergiraf languages --gitattributes.
 If you want to enable Mergiraf only in a certain repository, add the lines above in the .gitattributes file at the root of that repository instead, or in .git/info/attributes if you don't want it to be tracked in the repository.

 Reviewing Mergiraf's work